Ads

-Aircraft lighting systems provide illumination for both exterior and interior use.
-Lights on the exterior provide illumination for such operations as landing at night, inspection of icing conditions, and safety from midair collision.
-Interior lighting provides illumination for instruments, cockpits, cabins, and other sections occupied by crewmembers and passengers.
+Aircraft lighting systems provide illumination for both exterior and interior operations.
+Lights on the exterior provide illumination for such operations as landing at night, inspection of icing conditions, and enhance safety by reducing the risk of midair collision.
+Interior lighting provides illumination for instruments, cockpits, cabins, and other areas occupied by crewmembers and passengers.
 Certain special lights, such as indicator and warning lights, indicate the operation status of equipment.

 Exterior Lights